dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/5/5.3-Synchronizing-operations-and-enforcing-ordering/index.md

 These are the crucial rules that enforce ordering of operations between threads and make everything in listing 5.2 work.
 There are some additional nuances with data dependency, as you’ll see shortly.
 In order for you to understand this, I need to cover the memory-ordering tags used for atomic operations and how they relate to the synchronizes-with relation.

-## 5.3.4 Release sequences and synchronizes-with

-Back in section 5.3.1, I mentioned that you could get a synchronizes-with relationship between a store to an atomic variable and a load of that atomic variable from another thread, even when there’s a sequence of read-modify-write operations between the store and the load, provided all the operations are suitably tagged.